mpustovoi/RPG-Loot/README.md

 - To receive the drops of the Giant, you need to install a mod that allows him to spawn in the world, such as the [**Giant Spawn**](https://modrinth.com/mod/giant-spawn) mod.
 - To receive the drops of the Killer Rabbit, you need to install a mod that allows him to spawn in the world, such as the [**Breedable Killer Rabbit**](https://modrinth.com/mod/breedable-killer-rabbit) mod.
 (The loot table may not work in some modded scenarios.)
 - It's also recommended to install the [**True Ending: Ender Dragon Overhaul**](https://modrinth.com/datapack/true-ending) data pack, as well as [**Bedrock Edition Style Wither**](https://modrinth.com/mod/be-style-wither) mod for better challenge.
+- Some item enchantments won't work in the vanilla game.
+For example, Crossbow with Power, Shield with Knockback or Thorns.
+To fix this, I recommend installing the [**Universal Enchants**](https://modrinth.com/mod/universal-enchants) mod.